Robust monitoring and accountability

 The following links provide information about the Police and Crime Plan, how your police force is performing and key decisions made by the PCVC.

-View the PCVC's Police and Crime Plan to see how he is working to keep residents and communities safe
+View the PCVC's Police, Crime and Victims' Plan to see how he is working to keep residents and communities safe.

-View all of the key decisions the PCC has taken, and recorded, as part of his role as PCC
+View all of the key decisions the PCVC has taken, and recorded, as part of his role as PCVC.

 Police and Crime Panel

-To find out more about the work of the Police and Crime Panel, and how they monitor the work of the PCC, visit the Police and Crime Panel page for more information.
+To find out more about the work of the Police and Crime Panel, and how they monitor the work of the PCVC, visit the Police and Crime Panel page for more information.